Melissa Andreatta

 Melissa Jane Andreatta is an Australian soccer coach who currently works as head coach for Scotland women's national football team.

 Playing career

-Andreatta was born in Brisbane, Australia to mother, Charmaine, who was a teacher aide, and her Italian father, Mario.
+Andreatta was born in Brisbane, Australia to mother, Charmaine, who was a teacher aide, her Italian father, Mario and her two brothers Jason and Tim.
 She started playing football in high school at Brigidine College at outdoor football before joining Brisbane-based Taringa Rovers after graduation.
 After she injured her ACL in the first 12 months, Andreatta went on to play for The Gap.
 In 2003, Andreatta was named in the Northern NSW Pride Squad for the 2003/04 Women's National Soccer League season.
 She made her national league debut against Adelaide Sensation on 26 October.

 Coaching career

 After completing her teaching qualifications at 21 years old, Andreatta returned to The Gap as Head coach of the Women's Team winning the State League Championship in 2007 and 2008.
 In 2011, Andreatta joined Brisbane Roar as Assistant Coach to Jeff Hopkins.
 While she at Brisbane Roar, Andreatta moved into Football Australia's Technical Department when she was named to the Technical Staff of the Junior Matildas (U-17) as Assistant Coach.
 During this period she also served as the National Training Centre and Football Queensland Girls State Team coach.

 In 2016 joined The Matildas Technical Staff as a Technical Analyst scouting for the team in the lead up to and during the Rio 2016.

 After four years as an assistant, Andreatta was appointed the third Head Coach of Brisbane Roar in 2016 when she took over from Belinda Wilson.
 After a re-building season in 2016/17, Andreatta guided the Roar to their third W-League Premiership in 2018 as they finished the regular season on top of the ladder.
 She was only the third female coach in the competition's history to lead a team to the Premier's Plate.
 During those two seasons, Andreatta coached national team players including highest capped Matilda Clare Polkinghorne, goalkeeper Mackenzie Arnold, winger Hayley Raso, midfielder Tameka Yallop, forward Emily Gielnik and midfielder Katrina Gorry.
 For an outstanding season, Melissa Andreatta voted the W-League Coach of the Year becoming only the second female coach to earn the honour.
 In the 2018–19 Andreatta led the Roar to another top two regular season finish as they pushed eventual Premiership winners Melbourne Victory all the way.
 In recognition of her leadership, she was named the rebel Female Football Week Female Coach of the Year.

 2019 saw Andreatta promoted in the national team set up as she was transitioned to the Assistant Coach role under the newly appointed Ante Milicic at The Matildas.
 Her Assistant Coach role saw her alongside Milicic for Australia's 2019 campaign in France where The Matildas made the knockout phase before falling to Norway in the Round of 16.